Manage your child's health with MyChart.

 lying flat, propping the

 Ear infections are common in young children and usually affect children younger than 3 years old.
-By the time your child is 6 years old, he will likely have had at least one ear infection.

 Your child can get ear infections more than once.
 If the infection is caused by a bacteria, antibiotics may help.

-Signs of an ear infection
+Symptoms of an ear infection

 - have a fever (ear infections don't always cause a fever)